Empathetic Lawyers Providing Valuable Legal Services to Our Clients and Their Family Members

 With a limited power of attorney, you give another person the ability to act for you, but only for a limited purpose.

 Similar to a general power of attorney is the springing power of attorney.
-This document allows your agent to act in a comprehensive manner, but this power of attorney is only executed after you become incapacitated.
+A springing power of attorney allows your agent to act comprehensively, but this power of attorney is only executed after you become incapacitated.

 How to Choose the Right Agent?

 When you create a power of attorney, you must choose the right person to handle your financial affairs as your agent.
-They must be responsible, level-headed, intelligent, able to make financially sound decisions, and completely trustworthy.
+The individual must be responsible, level-headed, intelligent, able to make financially sound decisions, and completely trustworthy.

 If your agent does not share your values, they may not exercise their authority as you intended.
-For legal assistance selecting the proper power of attorney agent, don’t hesitate to get in touch with our law firm.
+For legal assistance with selecting the proper power of attorney agent, don’t hesitate to contact our law firm.

 Contact Our Connecticut Law Firm to Schedule Your Initial Consultation Today

 If you are looking to draft, revise, or revoke a power of attorney document, consult the attorneys of our Connecticut law firm for legal guidance.
-We have extensive experience assisting clients with complex estate matters and would be proud to represent your interests in creating a power of attorney document.
+The Law Offices Of Ericson, Scalise & Mangan, PC is a law firm with extensive experience assisting clients with complex estate matters and would be proud to represent your interests in drafting a power of attorney.

 To schedule your case review, please contact our law offices located in New Britain and Avon, CT.
 To reach our New Britain law office, please call 860-854-3809.
-To contact our Avon office, please phone us at 860-854-3545.
+To contact our Avon office, please call 860-854-3545.